SPHN Connector

 As seen in the picture the process of creating and validating the data follows 4 steps:

 During the Integration phase, the patient-based JSON data is mapped to RDF via the RMLmapper, resulting in one RDF file per patient.
-This step is necessary to use later on the SHACLer or the SPHN RDF Quality Check Tool.
+This step is necessary to use later the validation from the SHACLer in the SPHN RDF Quality Check Tool.

-The following tools are used in the SPHN Connector:
+The following SPHN tools are used in the SPHN Connector:

 SPHN RDF Quality Check Tool